Samson Munguti Kimeu

 Before coming to Kangundo Children’s Home, Wambua was missing school constantly and at risk of dropping out.
 After several years with Kenya’s Kids, the difference is remarkable.
 His grades in school are better every term, and his health has improved considerably because of the balanced diet and medical care he receives at the home.
 Wambua enjoys reading Bible verses aloud at Sunday school, praying, and singing.

 In the U.S., the Kenya’s Kids Leadership team is supported by a board of directors and many volunteers, all of whom donate their time to the administration of Kenya’s Kids.
 In Kenya, home managers and loving staff ensure the well-being of our children.

 The Manager of the Mbooni Children’s Home is Reverend Benjamin Kamende and his wife, Esther, who are widely known in the African Inland Church (AIC).
 Rev.Kamende has been a respected Pastor and leader in the AIC Children’s Homes throughout Kenya for more than 30 years.

 Kenya’s Kids has more than 160 committed sponsors, including individuals, families businesses, foundations, and several churches.
 To fulfill our mission, we are continually working to attract individual, church, and corporate sponsors.
 As we grow our community of sponsors, we can reach out to more children and families in need of our care.
-Sponsorship levels vary from support of a single child up to support of multiple families.
-Sponsors have the opportunity to personally contact the children or families they support by letter, and the sponsors receive responses at least twice each year.
+Sponsorship levels vary from support of a single child up to assisting families in the community.
+Sponsors also have the opportunity to personally contact the children or families they support by letter.

 Scott and Sharon Rankin Telford, Pennsylvania